How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Out-of-state validation

 \section{Out-of-state validation}

-This section compares the performance of different race/ethnicity proxy methods at the individual and aggregate level based on an out-of-state validation exercise.
+Here I compare the performance of different race/ethnicity proxy methods at the individual and aggregate level based on an out-of-state validation exercise.
 I tuned and trained each model four times, each time leaving out data from one of the four states.
 Using each of these models I generated predictions in the fourth, held-out state, and evaluated these predictions against self-reported race/ethnicity.
 I then compared the performance of each method against BISG.

-The inputs to the different approaches are exactly the same for all comparisons, meaning that the only difference between supervised methods and BISG is the computations applied to those inputs to generate predictions.
-Furthermore, all supervised models are evaluated out-of-state.
-For example, wherever performance is reported for a supervised learning model in Florida, that model was trained using voter data from California, Georgia, and North Carolina, before being used to make predictions in Florida.
+The inputs to the different methods are exactly the same for all comparisons, meaning that the only difference between machine learning methods and BISG is the computations applied to those inputs to generate predictions.
+Furthermore, all ML models are evaluated out-of-state.
+For example, wherever performance is reported for an ML model in Florida, that model was trained using voter data from California, Georgia, and North Carolina, before being used to make predictions in Florida.

 In the following subsections I present figures which summarize performance differences between BISG and ML models in general.
 For a more detailed comparison between models, appendices A and B contain tables with the specific values underlying these figures.
 From these appendices, two results are worth mentioning here.
 First, results using my implementation of BISG are similar to results when using the popular \textit{wru} package.